-Both Plus500 and Trading 212 have free demo accounts and a full range of platforms to trade with Binary Options, Forex, or CFDs.
+Both Plus500 and Trading 212 have free demo accounts and a full range of platforms to trade with CFDs.
 The question is: which one should you choose for your trading activity?

 Plus500 vs Trading212: Which Trading App Is Better

-When choosing a broker for binary options trading, there are many factors to consider.
-Plus500 and Trading 212 are two of the most popular online brokers, and offer a wide range of assets and trading options.
+When choosing a broker for trading, there are many factors to consider.
+Plus500 and Trading 212 are two of the most popular online brokers, and offer a wide range of assets and options.
 Who wins the Plus500 vs Trading 212 battle?
 Keep reading to find out.

 Trading 212 Overview

-On the other hand, Trading 212 is a UK-based broker that offers binary options, Forex, and CFD trading.
+On the other hand, Trading 212 is a UK-based broker that offers CFD, Forex, and stock trading.
 Trading 212 is licensed and regulated by the Financial Conduct Authority (FCA) in the UK.
 It's a well-known broker that offers a wide range of features, including an easy-to-use platform and a wide selection of tradable assets.

 Plus500 vs Trading 212: Fees